ibm-cloud-architecture/refarch-kc/analysis/readme.md

 ### MVP Hills
 The challenges listed in the persona table above identify a possible set of MVP hills for this end to end solution.
 The event storming methodology described below  will lead to picking out speicif subareas of the solution with most value as initial MVPs.
 ## High level View of the Shipment Process flow
-At the high level the shipment process flow is suggested and illustrated in the diagram below:
+At the high level the shipment process flow is suggested and illustrated in the diagram below.

 ![](shipment-bp.png)